Huisquare/nfdv/README.md

 # Incorporating Google's DeepVariant variant caller as a Nextflow pipeline on Google Cloud Platform

 A ZB4171 Project, incorporating Google DeepVariant with Nextflow pipeline.

+Group Members:
+Vanessa Tan Li Xuan
+Yan Zihao
+Li Huihui

 ## Our Project
 1. Incorporating DeepVariant as a Nextflow pipeline